vapid/vapid-docs/index.md

 npm install -g @vapid/cli
 ```

-_Note: A desktop GUI application is coming soon—please add yourself to [the mailing list](https://www.vapid.com) if you'd like to be notified when that is available._

 Once you've installed Vapid, you can create a new website project by using the following terminal command:

 ```